Finding broken links

 What can you do?
 We may be able to whitelist the tool.
 Find out the IP range the tool uses and send it to Support.

-Most tools allow you slow down the rate at which the tool scans.
+Most tools allow you to slow down the rate at which the tool scans.
 If you have been blocked, try halving the resource use by scanning fewer links per second or increasing the time between crawls.

 Why you should avoid the Broken Link Checker plugin